machinezone/configmapsecrets/docs/api.md

 # API Docs

-**Note:** This document is generated from code comments.
+**Note:** This document is generated from code and comments.
 Do not edit it directly.
 ## Table of Contents
 * [ConfigMapSecret](#configmapsecret)
 * [ConfigMapSecretCondition](#configmapsecretcondition)